Habatakurikei/llmmaster/README.md

 ## Installation

-To use LLM Master, you need to install the required dependencies.
+To use LLM Master, you need to install the library.
 You can do this using pip:

 ```
-pip install anthropic google-generativeai groq openai
+pip install llm-master
 ```

+Relevant packages will also be installed.

 ## Usage